scivision/rpn-calc-fortran/README.md

 OCT         Octal mode
 ```

-### Stack operations

-These operations are fundamental to RPN use, and constitute some of RPN's key advantages over other calculating methods.
+Stack operations are fundamental to RPN use, and constitute some of RPN's key advantages over other calculating methods.

 ```
 R           Roll stack down